Graduate Students

 Using the GSA editing service in conjunction with CEW consultations

-Since CEW consultants are not copy-editors and our work with writers is interactive, we encourage you to use a combination of CEW consulting services and the Graduate Student Association's free copy editing services.
+Since CEW consultants are not copy-editors and our work with writers is interactive, we encourage you to use a combination of CEW consulting services and the Graduate Student Association's free copy-editing services.

 The GSA can be used for straightforward copy-editing work that can be done outside of your presence.
 Working with a CEW consultant is best for planning revisions and making editorial changes that need to be discussed to make sure your meaning is preserved.
 The CEW may also help you with stylistic revisions to make your work easier and more pleasing for your audience to read.

 If you need both levels of work, it is a great idea to use both GSA and CEW services.
 For example, you could get copy-editing out of the way before you meet with a CEW consultant.
-Or you can work with a CEW consultant first on revisions related to meaning and then send your draft out for copy-editing.
+Or you could work with a CEW consultant first on revisions related to meaning and then send your draft out for copy-editing.
 CEW consultants can also help you to respond to revision suggestions made by the GSA copy-editor.

-You can submit up to 50 pages at a time to the GSA..
+You can submit up to 50 pages at a time to the GSA.
 For full dissertations, students should plan to submit chapters individually and several months in advance of the deadline.
 Turnaround time for documents submitted to the GSA is roughly two weeks.
 The GSA also has a Live Chat feature in which you can speak to an editor for a quick copy-edit of a short document (300 words or less), or questions related to grammar and formatting.

 Here is the link to access GSA copy-editing services: